Home Loan Calculator — Repay vs Invest vs Debt Recycling

 - Loan schedule remains based on standard repayments

-- Side-by-side comparison with Scenario A and C
+- Side-by-side comparison with Repay and Recycle scenarios

 Debt recycling is a process where extra repayments are redrawn and invested.
-Scenario C models that mechanism and applies simplified tax assumptions using the selected tax rate.
+The Recycle scenario models that mechanism and applies simplified tax assumptions using the selected tax rate.
 Outcomes shown here are illustrative only.

 Investment assumptions (illustrative)